paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

   - Type: string(Use Secret)
   - Required

+*   github-user:

+    GitHub user handle for whom the SSH key is passed for cloning the remote repo

+  - Type: string
+  - Optional

 * 'private-ssh-key'

   SSH private key to add to the list of keys for downloading terraform modules from the remote GitHub repository

   - Type: string(Use Secret)
   - Optional

 * `pr-dir`

   Specific directory in the PR contents if the PR contains changes in multiple directories